 Any EIM Member or group of Members, with the approval of EIS, may form a Mutual Business Program (MBP).

-Because EIS is a South Carolina sponsored captive insurance company, the losses attributed to a particular MBP may only be paid from the assets attributed to that MBP.
+Because EIS is a South Carolina sponsored captive insurance company and each MBP is a protected cell, the losses attributed to a MBP may only be paid from the assets attributed to that MBP.

-Each MBP must provide sufficient surplus to meet the minimum specific requirements of its Program.
-The surplus can be in various forms as authorized by South Carolina insurance regulations and EIS.
+Each MBP, initially, must provide sufficient capital to meet the minimum specific requirements of its Program.
+The capital may be provided in various forms as authorized by South Carolina insurance regulations and EIS.

 Investment of Assets